Skip to content

 }

-2. Read Lifecycle & states — the state machine that drives state.
+4. Read Lifecycle & states — the state machine behind state.